Proxying in 2026: The Geeky Domain Guide to Playing Smart

 The Ownership Loophole: Vaulting Your Staples

-Let's say you own a genuine, Near Mint copy of Gilded Drake (a Reserved List card worth hundreds of dollars).
+Let's say you own a genuine, Near Mint copy of Gilded Drake — a Reserved List card worth hundreds of dollars.
 You want to play it in three different Commander decks.
-Physically moving a $300 card between decks every time you play exposes it to shuffling damage, spilled drinks, and the dreaded O-ring binder pinch.
+Physically moving it between decks every time you play exposes it to shuffling damage, spilled drinks, and the dreaded O-ring binder pinch.

-2. Store that toploader safely in your display case or a ringless premium folio.
+- Store that toploader safely in a display case or a ringless premium folio — our storage and protection guide covers the specifics.

-4. If an opponent questions the proxy during a game, you simply point to your binder and say, "The real one is in the vault to prevent damage."
+- If an opponent questions the proxy during a game, point to your binder: "The real one is in the vault to prevent damage."
 End of discussion.

-This strategy allows you to maintain the prestigious "status" of owning real, expensive cardboard while actively mitigating the financial risk of tabletop play.
+This strategy lets you maintain the status of owning real, expensive cardboard while actively mitigating the financial risk of tabletop play.
 It is the smartest way to treat your collection as an investment without retiring from the game.
+The right sleeves and deck boxes do most of the actual protecting.

 The Hard Line: Proxies vs. Counterfeits

-Let us be absolutely crystal clear on terminology, because confusing these two words will get you banned from your local game store and potentially face legal action.
+Be absolutely clear on terminology, because confusing these two words can get you banned from your local game store and potentially expose you to legal trouble.
 There is a massive, impenetrable wall between a proxy and a counterfeit.

 A proxy is an unapologetic placeholder.
 It knows it is a fake, you know it is a fake, and your opponent knows it is a fake.
 It exists purely to facilitate tabletop gameplay.